Anglicism: German

 Denglisch is a pejorative term used in German describing the increased use of anglicisms and pseudo-anglicisms in the German language.
 It is a portmanteau of the German words Deutsch (German) and Englisch.
 The term is first recorded from 1965.
 To some extent, the influence of English on German can be from normal language contact.
 The term Denglisch is however mostly reserved for forced, excessive exercises in anglicisation, or pseudo-anglicisation, of the German language.

+One of the main concerns is that excessive use of English words can weaken the identity of German.
+Some language supporters believe that German companies adopting English slogans and terms makes the language less independent and pushes German words out of everyday use.

+Wolfgang Kramer, a professor of economics at the University of Dortmund, founded the Society for the Protection of the German Language (Verein zur Wahrung der Deutschen Sprache), whose members fear that German could lose its status as a distinct language and develop into a simplified dialect influenced by English.

 Italian

 Under Benito Mussolini, efforts were made to purify Italian of anglicisms and other foreign words.
 A well-known example of anglicism used in Italian is guardrail, which has always been totally rooted in common usage, given that the Italian alternatives proposed in the last century such as: guardavia, sicurvia, guardastrada and the Helvetism guidovia have not met with any success, being little used.
 Recently an initiative for the Italian language is trying to spread in common language and media the Italian equivalents of guardrail, but still have not been approved for unknown reasons.
+Even the Italian equivalent idroplanaggio has never really replaced the well-known Anglicism aquaplaning for unknown reasons.
 Today, Italian is one of the most receptive languages for anglicisms.
+Antonio Zoppetti is nowadays one of the most prolific scholars on the topic of English interference in the Italian language.

 Japanese

-Anglicised words in Japanese are altered to reflect the absence of certain phonemes in Japanese, such as 'l' (changed to 'r') and 'v' (changed to 'b').
+Anglicised words in Japanese are altered to reflect the absence of certain phonemes in Japanese, such as "l" (changed to "r") and "v" (changed to "b").
 Other changes occur when, for example, an English word ending in "l" becomes "ru".
 For example, "hotel" becomes hoteru, as in the expression abekku hoteru (love hotel), the word abekku is strictly speaking not an anglicism, coming from the French avec (with).